 Features: River, wildflowers, bird watching, beach, restaurant, ocean views.

-Corral Canyon Loop Trail is located in Corral Canyon Park and is one of the most accessible hikes in Malibu.
+Corral Canyon Loop Trail is located just off of the Pacific Coast Highway, in Corral Canyon Park, and is another one of the best hiking trails in Malibu.

-This moderate leveled loop trail is a bit narrow and the terrain is rough in spots, so it’s not that great for trail runners.
-I would also recommend wearing pants to avoid getting scratched up by the overgrown brush.
+The trail is a little rocky and narrow, so it’s not optimal for trail runners.
+I also recommend wearing pants to protect your legs from the overgrown brush.

 Tips for Hiking in Malibu

-- The sun is hotter than you think – There is not a ton of shade on most of these trails and the heat of the sun can be dangerous if you’re not prepared.
-Bring breathable layers, wear a hat and sunglasses, and lather up on sunscreen.
+- The sun is hotter than you think – Some of the best hikes in the Malibu area aren’t shaded.
+Bring breathable layers, wear a hat and sunglasses, and lather up with sunscreen.

-- Bring a lot of water and then pack even more – It’s a known hiker’s rule to carry at least 1 liter of water for every two hours of hiking.
-If the terrain is more challenging or the weather is extra hot, bring more.
-And don’t forget water for your pup if your fur baby is joining you.
+- Bring a lot of water and then pack even more – Carry at least one liter of water for every two hours of hiking.
+Bring more if it’s extra hot or if you take your pup.

 - Stay on the marked trails to avoid encountering ticks that like to live in shaded, grassy areas.
-Check you and your dog for ticks after your hike.
+Check yourself and your dog for ticks after your hike.

 - If you encounter a coyote or mountain lion, back away slowly but don’t EVER turn your back or run.

-- To avoid an itchy situation, stay on the trail and wear long pants – Pacific Poison Oak is easily spotted if you know what to look for.
-It almost always has three leaves that grow left than right of the main branch and grow as a vine, shrub, or climbing vine.
+- Avoid touching Pacific Poison Oak – Poison Oak, which causes an itchy rash, has three leaves that grow left than right of the main branch.
+It can grow as a vine, shrub, or climbing vine.

-- Know the right of way and rules of the trail – Some of the hiking trails in Malibu are a bit narrow and require giving the right of way to a fellow traveler.
+- Know the rules of the trail – Some of the best hiking trails in Malibu can be pretty narrow.
 As a rule of thumb, equestrians have the primary right of way, hikers next, and then mountain bikers.

-- Fire safety is crucial – I’m sure you’ve seen reports over the years of terrible wildfires erupting in some of these hiking areas of Southern California.
-The ground is extremely dry which means it’s highly flammable.
-Please be ultra-sensitive to the conditions and don’t smoke or do anything that could spark a disastrous fire in this area.
+- Fire safety is crucial – Please be ultra-sensitive to the dry conditions in California and don’t smoke or do anything that could spark a disastrous fire.
 We already have our fair share of wildfires every year.

 Looking for more Southern California travel inspiration?
-Check out these related posts below!
+Check out these related articles below!